Rosemary (Mi Die Xiang)

 Organs/Systems: Brain, Lungs, Liver, Digestion, Immune System

-Medicinal Uses: Colds, infections, gout, rheumatism, baldness, nervous headaches, depression, anemia, lung infections, supports immunity, anxiety, Alzheimer’s, cancer, stomach aches, IBS (Irritable Bowel Syndrome), memory loss, poor focus, lower or increase blood pressure, heartburn, gout, kidney disease, arthritis, improve mental focus, diabetes, headaches, toothache, gum disease
+Medicinal Uses: Colds and flu, infections, gout, rheumatism, baldness, nervous headaches, depression, anemia, lung infections, asthma, sore throat, cough, cough with white or clear phlegm, tuberculosis, chronic anxiety, depression, Alzheimer’s, dementia, cancer, stomach aches, IBS (Irritable Bowel Syndrome), memory loss, poor focus, heartburn, gout, kidney disease, arthritis, improves mental focus, diabetes, headaches, toothache, gum disease, lowers or increases blood pressure, promotes blood flow, reduces muscle spasms, promotes menses, promotes healing, supports immunity.

 Also Known As: N/A